 1. How much office space do I need?

 The answer to this question is far from obvious, even if you’ve picked up and moved offices multiple times.
 If you’re a small company and expect to grow, you need to do some projections on head count.

 You should also brush up on how to allocate square footage per employee.
 This can differ greatly by industry.
 Even within the norms of the open office, some industries require different working surface, desk allocation, and degrees of privacy.
 For example, lawyers who frequently have confidential discussions with clients need a different arrangement than a collaborative marketing team that primarily works on computers.

-For those searching for office space in New York, traditionally a neighborhood like Midtown was a safe bet in terms of accessibility.
-But newer building stock, better cultural alignment, and solid values in other neighborhoods have companies curious about other locations.
+For those searching for office space in New York, traditionally a neighborhood like Midtown East was a safe bet in terms of accessibility.
+But newer buildings, better cultural alignment, and solid values in other neighborhoods have companies curious about other locations.

 In either case, a tool like a Commute Calculator can go a long way in helping you come up with a shortlist of optimal locations.